Up your Web3 game

 What kind of crypto shilling can you look out for?

 Crypto shilling isn’t as obvious as someone saying “Hey!
 Look at this great token, you should 100% invest in it right now if you want to make money and save the world!”
 Although a crypto shill is often less obvious, the flags glare red when you know what to look for.
-A couple of shills to look out for include:
+Most of the time, individuals or organizations shilling a particular cryptocurrency will use one of the following methods:

 The influencer